 For some reason, young learners do not like reading.
 Finding a way to tie reading into fun activities, or your summer theme, will help motivate even the most stubborn learners.

-In this classic, The Little Mouse, the Big Red Ripe Strawberry, and the Hungry Bear, Little Mouse loves strawberries, but so does the big hungry bear. . .
+In this classic, The Little Mouse, the Big Red Ripe Strawberry, and the Hungry Bear, (affiliate link) Little Mouse loves strawberries, but so does the big hungry bear. . .
 How will Little Mouse stop the bear from eating his freshly picked, red ripe strawberry?
 This classic story is beloved for its humor, expressive illustrations, and surprise ending.

 Are you hungry for strawberries yet?